 - Learn your legal rights as an injured maritime worker

-To get fish frozen and stored quickly, most of these boats use plate freezers.
-This equipment is made up of several plates, stacked either vertically or horizontally.
-The plates have channels running through them, and these carry refrigerant through the plates to keep them at a very low temperature.
-Fish are placed between the plates and the plates are pressed together.
-The temperature of the plates is as low as 30 or 40 degrees below zero Fahrenheit.
-The fish pressed between the plates freeze very quickly, and can therefore be processed quickly.
+Fish are placed between the plates and pressed together.
+The plates’ temperature can be as low as 30 or 40 degrees below zero Fahrenheit.
+The fish pressed between the plates freeze very quickly and can, therefore, be processed promptly.
 They are also pressed into blocks of fish that are easy to store.

-Accidents with Plate Freezers
+What Types of Accidents Occur with Plate Freezers?

-All jobs in commercial fishing are dangerous and risky.
-If you work on a fishing vessel you face rough waters, hazardous weather, complicated equipment, and risks of falling overboard, developing hypothermia, and accidents from being fatigued or untrained in using the fishing equipment.
-If you work with the plate freezers, you face additional hazards on the job.
-The vast majority of accidents that cause injuries on fishing vessels occur during the processing and handling of frozen fish.
+All jobs in commercial fishing are dangerous.
+If you work on a fishing vessel, you face rough waters, hazardous weather, complicated equipment, and risks of falling overboard, developing hypothermia, and accidents from being tired or untrained in using the fishing equipment.

-Another type of accident that may occur in working with the frozen catch is less obvious and less immediate.
-These workers have to lift a lot of heavy objects and move in repetitive ways for hours on end.
-This can lead to the kinds of injuries that develop over time, including back and neck injuries and pain, swollen painful joints, and repetitive stress injuries.
+Another type of accident that may occur when working with frozen catches is less obvious and less immediate.
+These workers have to lift many heavy objects and move in repetitive ways for hours on end.

 Common Freezer Plate Injuries

-There are many ways in which you may be injured while working in the freezer area of a fishing boat.
-On freezer trawlers and similar ships, most injuries are caused while working with frozen fish.
-The heavy blocks of frozen fish and boxes of frozen fish as well as the freezer itself can easily cause accidents that lead to some of the more common injuries:
+The heavy blocks of frozen fish and boxes of frozen fish, as well as the freezer itself, can easily cause accidents that lead to some of the more common injuries:

 - Punctures, cuts, and lacerations